garex/puppet-module-nginx/README.md

  * *easily* extend to other backends
  * conigure php backend (systemwide)
  * simplest proxies
+ * redirects from aliases (like www.site.com to site.com)

 It works on one simple principle: